Dealer

 What is a boho kitchen?

 Cosiness meets functionality: A boho kitchen combines typical elements of the home style with the practical benefits of a fitted kitchen.
-In a boho kitchen, you'll find natural materials, charming decorative elements, warm colours and details with a wow effect.
-The boho style thrives on unconventional elements instead of straight lines, on a personal touch instead of cool understatement.
-This allows you to design your cooking and dining area in a unique way and create an inviting atmosphere.
+In a boho kitchen, you will find natural materials, charming decorative elements, warm colours and details with a wow effect.
+The boho style thrives on unconventional elements instead of straight lines, on a personal touch instead of a cool understatement.
+This allows you to design your cooking and dining area in a unique way and give it an inviting atmosphere.

 What characterises the boho style

 The word boho goes back to the term bohemian, a movement that caused a furore in the 19th century.
-It was primarily intellectuals and young artists who turned against the wealthy establishment and propagated a free, unconventional lifestyle.
+It was primarily intellectuals and young artists who opposed the wealthy establishment and propagated a free, unconventional lifestyle.

-The boho look is also unconventional: It brings together acolourful hodgepodge of furniture and accessories from different stylistic periods and materials.
+The boho look is also unconventional: it combines a colourful hodgepodge of furniture and accessories from different style eras and materials.
 Natural materials and textiles and bright, soft colours paired with accents in bold tones dominate.
 These colours are characteristic of the boho kitchen:

 • Sand, cream and beige tones